aws-samples/sample-flexible-instance-starter/README.md

    - Check if the instances are managed by this automation
    - Attempts to start each instance individually
    - If the start fails, looks up comparable instance types
+      - Uses the AWS SSM Parameter ARN stored in the EC2 instance tag `FlexibleConfigurationArn`
+      - If not present, uses the AWS SSM Parameter named `/flexible-instance-starter/default`
+      - If not present, uses as a fallback the local configuration json
    - Modifies the instance type and retries the start operation
    - Adds a Tag on the EC2 instance with the original instance type
    - Logs all actions and results